desmos-labs/desmos/docs/architecture/adr-012-subspaces-sections.md

 All subspaces will have a default section having id `0` which identifies the subspace itself.
 This will be used to define user groups that should be present in all (sub)sections and to post content directly inside the subspace itself.

+To manage different sections, we will also introduce a new permission inside the `x/subspaces` module: `PermissionManageSections` that will allow users to create, edit and delete a subspace sections as they please.

 ### Types

 #### Section